Adrenal Alternatives Foundation Team

 Winslow E. Dixon-Jackson, CT, NA, MT

-As a holistic health consultant through her business- Against the Grains LLC, she worked with those suffering from chronic illness and helps clients establish mind, body and spirit health protocols to improve their quality of life.
+As a holistic health consultant through her business- Hope, Healing, Happy Co, she works with those suffering from chronic illness and helps clients establish mind, body and spirit health protocols to improve their quality of life.

 To read more about Winslow visit her website- https://winslowedixon.wordpress.com/